-The Villanova Law Review Norman J. Shachoy Symposium brought together leading academicians, practitioners and policymakers to explore pressing issues of U.S. tax administration on Sept.
-27, 2013.
-Topics included the expanded use of whistleblower powers to gather information on tax abuse, the IRS’s plan to expand oversight of tax return preparers, and the role of fairness and deterrence as principles in criminal tax sentencing.
+The Villanova Law Review Norman J. Shachoy Symposium brings together leading academicians, practitioners and policymakers to explore pressing issues of U.S. tax administration.
+Topics include the expanded use of whistleblower powers to gather information on tax abuse, the IRS’s plan to expand oversight of tax return preparers, and the role of fairness and deterrence as principles in criminal tax sentencing.

 Panels and Speakers

 Panel 1 – The Increasing Importance of the Whistleblower Provisions in U.S. Tax Administration

 Examination of the IRS whistleblower law with emphasis on current issues and how the program could be improved

 Panel 2 – The IRS’s Efforts to Regulate Unlicensed Tax Return Preparers

 Exploration of the issues underlying the IRS’s plan to provide further oversight over previously unlicensed return preparers, including the legal issues facing the DC Circuit Court of Appeals in Loving v.
 IRS and the policy issues for and against increased regulation.

 Panel 3 – Criminal Tax Sentencing: Fairness and Deterrence